tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-The p-value is greater than `0.05`, so we fail to reject the null hypothesis and there is no significant evidence that the mean outage durations vary significantly between different climate regions.
-This suggests that any variation in mean outage durations across climate regions could be due to **random chance** rather than a systematic difference.
+The p-value is lesser than `0.05`, so we reject the null hypothesis.
+The evidence clearly shows that power outage frequency varies across different climate regions.
+In other words, some regions experience more outages than others.
+This could be due to factors like local weather patterns, how sturdy the infrastructure is, or other environmental conditions.

 ## Framing a Prediction Problem

 My model will predict **the duration of a power outage** based on various factors available in the dataset.
+This is a **regression problem** since the response variable, outage_duration, is a continuous numerical value.

 The target variable is `outage_duration`, which indicates the duration of power outage in minutes.
+Understanding and predicting outage duration can help utility companies prepare for restoration efforts and allocate resources effectively, ultimately improving response times and service reliability.

 The features are:

-`climate_region`: The climate region where the outage occurred.
+1. `climate_region`: The climate region where the outage occurred.
 Outages in different regions may have different durations due to local infrastructure and weather conditions.

-`cause_category`: The cause of the outage (e.g., equipment failure, severe weather, etc.).
+2. `cause_category`: The cause of the outage (e.g., equipment failure, severe weather, etc.).
 Different causes (e.g., severe weather vs. equipment failure) likely result in different outage durations.

-`month`: The month the outage occurred.
+3. `month`: Seasonal factors (e.g., winter storms, summer heatwaves) may influence outage duration.

-`anomaly_level`: The El Niño/La Niña index (oceanic anomaly level).
+4. `anomaly_level`: The El Niño/La Niña index (oceanic anomaly level).
 The El Niño/La Niña index may influence the severity of weather-related outages.

-`outage_start`: The start date and time of the outage.
+My evaluation metric is Root Mean Squared Error (RMSE) because RMSE measures the average size of prediction errors, making it a solid choice for continuous numerical predictions like outage durations.
+It also penalizes larger errors more heavily than Mean Absolute Error (MAE), which is crucial since big miscalculations in outage durations can cause serious disruptions.
+Plus, RMSE is easy to understand because it uses the same units as the response variable—in this case, minutes.

 ## Basline Model

-I'm going to use two of the features I mentioned in Step 5: Framing a Prediction Problem for the baseline model.`climate_region` and `anmonaly_level`.

-The tagrget variable is `outage_duration`.
+My baseline model aims to predict the duration of power outages (in minutes) using a simple linear regression model with two features:

+1. `climate_region`: The climate region where the outage occurred (Nominal).
+- **Categorical Feature Encoding**: The climate_region feature was encoded using One-Hot Encoding to convert each unique region into binary columns.

+2. `month`: The month when the outage occurred (Quantitative).
+- **Numerical Feature Scaling**: The month feature was standardized using StandardScaler to ensure it contributes appropriately to the model.

+The performance metrics are:

+1. **Mean Squared Error (MSE)** Measures the average squared difference between the predicted and actual outage durations.

+2. **R² Score** Indicates how well the model explains the variance in the target variable.

+As the result, **Mean Squared Error (MSE)** is 59924559.29, and **R² Score** is 0.02.
+The baseline model’s performance is poor due to limited features and the complexity of the prediction task.
+Plus, predicting outage duration is not straightforward--many factors interact and influence the outcome.
+A basic model with only a few features might miss these complexities and give oversimplified predictions.

+In the final model, I will aim to improve these metrics by incorporating additional features, feature engineering, and using a more powerful model.

 ## Final Model

+In the Final Model, the following features were used:

+### Quantitative Feature, Scaled using StandardScaler

+1. `month`: The month of the outage captures seasonality patterns that can affect power outages.
+For example, certain regions are more prone to severe weather (e.g., hurricanes, snowstorms) during specific months.

+2. `anomaly_level`: This feature represents the El Niño/La Niña index, which measures oceanic anomalies affecting global weather.
+These anomalies can result in extreme weather patterns, influencing the frequency and duration of outages.

+### Nominal Feature, One-Hot Encoded

+3. `climate_region`: Different regions have varying infrastructure resilience and susceptibility to different weather conditions, which can influence how long it takes to restore power after an outage.

+4. `cause_category`: Different causes of outages (e.g., severe weather, equipment failure) have different impacts on the duration.
+Severe weather events may cause longer outages compared to equipment failures.

+I use `GridSearchCV` to perform hyperparameter tuning with 5-fold cross-validation.
+The best hyperparameters found were:

+`n_estimators`: 200 – The number of trees in the forest.
+`max_depth`: 10 – The maximum depth of each tree.
+`min_samples_split`: 5 – The minimum number of samples required to split an internal node.
+`min_samples_leaf`: 2 – The minimum number of samples required to be at a leaf node.

+For the performance of Final Model, **Mean Squared Error (MSE)** is 48,731,353.86 and **R² Score** is 0.21, which are significant improvement over the Baseline Model (It was **Mean Squared Error (MSE)**: 59924559.29, and **R² Score**: 0.02).

 ## Fairness Analysis

+I am going to check if my final model performs worse for power outages in the Northeast compared to the South.
+To do this, I will use Root Mean Squared Error (RMSE) as our evaluation metric.
+I will also run a permutation test to see if the difference in performance between these two regions is significant.

+**Null Hypothesis (H₀)**: The model's performance (RMSE) is the same for the Northeast and South regions, and any observed difference is due to random chance.

+**Alternative Hypothesis (H₁)**: The model's performance (RMSE) is different between the Northeast and South regions.

+**Test Statistic**: Difference in RMSE between the Northeast and South regions.

+**Significance Level**: I will use a significance level of 0.05.

+### The results are:

+1. **Observed RMSE (Northeast)**: 4158.82
+2. **Observed RMSE (South)**: 3788.59
+3. **Observed Difference in RMSE**: 370.23
+4. **P-Value**: 0.9130

+Since the p-value (0.9130 > 0.5) is higher than the significance level, I fail to reject the null hypothesis.
+This means the difference in RMSE between the Northeast and South is probably just random chance.
+In short, my model does not seem to show any significant bias between these two regions.

+The figure below shows the distribution of the statistic.

 <iframe
-  src="assets/fairness_model.html"
+  src="assets/fairness.html"
   width="800"
   height="600"
   frameborder="0"